Central polynomials of minimal degree for matrices: Introduction

 If we want to confirm the conjecture of Formanek we can use additional arguments to simplify the computations.
 The first step in this direction is to show that there are no central polynomials of degree 12 for $M_4(K)$.
 Applying our algorithm we show that over a field $K$ of characteristic 0 the algebra $M_4(K)$ has no central polynomials of degree $\leq 12$ in two variables.
 Since the method works also for the study of the polynomial identities of $M_n(K)$, as a byproduct of our computations we obtain that $M_4(K)$ does not have also polynomial identities in two variables of degree $\leq 12$.
 All computations are performed on usual personal computers and laptops using freely available software.

 Concluding the introduction, the class of algebras with polynomial identities, i.e. PI-algebras, is sufficiently big and contains important classes of algebras (e.g. all commutative and all finite dimensional algebras).
 On the other hand it is reasonably small and has rich structure and combinatorial theory.
 The theory of polynomial identities and central polynomials for matrices is an important part of the theory of PI-algebras.
+It is closely related with structure and combinatorial ring theory, commutative and noncommutative invariant theory and other branches of algebra, see the books listened in the end of the introduction.
+Below we shall discuss one more actively studied problem, also related with the topic of our paper: the description of the images of polynomials on noncommutative algebras.
+The following conjecture was originally posed by Kaplansky and later formulated by L'vov \cite[Question 1.98]{DnN}.

+\begin{conjecture} Let $p$ be a multilinear polynomial.
+Then the set of values of $p$ on the matrix algebra $M_n(K)$ over an infinite field $K$ is a vector space. \end{conjecture}